Truist Bank CD rates

 Other savings options at Truist

-Truist also offers a money market account, with rates that are the same or lower than Truist’s CDs.
+Truist also offers a money market account.
 The money market account charges a $12 monthly fee, unless you maintain a minimum $1,000 balance.